boundary/boundary-event-plugins/cloudtrail/README.md

 To retrieve your Boundary ORG ID and API Key, while logged int Boundary go to: Organization->Organization Settings

-Note that once everything is configured it may take a few minutes to popu
+Note that once everything is configured it may take a few minutes to populate the Boundary Events Console as Amazon CloutTrail operates on five minute intervals.